grayresearch/CX/CHARTER.md

 CX-Runtime API, hosting CX libraries obeying the CX-ABI, but *not* adopt CXU-LI or CXU-MD, employing other means to implement the various composable extensions in hardware.

+## Acceptance criteria

+Each TG work product must be implemented and proven in nontrivial interop scenarios.
+Therefore a prerequisite for ratification of any CX TG spec is a plug-fest demonstration of 3+ different processors, each with 3+ CXs, 2+ stateful, running a multithreaded Linux workload, each such thread using all of the composable extensions' libraries.

+## Non-goals and future work

+The -Zicx extension will specify what *kinds* of custom instructions are valid within a *composable* extension.
+Not every arbitrary custom extension can be a composable extension.

+The present TGs focus on *enabling* composition of extensions and software.
+Later, additional TG standards work may be helpful, e.g. to debug and profiling of such systems, formal specification of composable extensions' interface contracts, CX library metadata, CXU compliance with CXs, automatic system composition tools.

 ## History